^

 Stability and mobility of the thoracic spine

-The main stabilizing elements are: a) rib cage; b) intervertebral discs; c) fibrous rings; d) ligaments (anterior and posterior longitudinal ligaments, radiant ligament, costal-transverse ligament, inter-transverse ligaments, yellow ligament, inter- and supraspinous ligaments).
+The main stabilizing elements are: a) the costal framework; b) intervertebral discs; c) fibrous rings; d) ligaments (anterior and posterior longitudinal ligaments, radial ligament, costotransverse ligament, intertransverse ligaments, yellow ligament, inter- and supraspinous ligaments).

-The ribs with ligamentous apparatus provide sufficient stability and at the same time limit mobility during movements (flexion - extension, lateral inclinations and rotation).
+The ribs with the ligamentous apparatus provide sufficient stability and at the same time limit mobility during movements (flexion - extension, lateral bending and rotation).

 ATTENTION!
-During movements in the thoracic region, rotation is least limited.
+When moving in the thoracic region, rotation is the least restricted.

-The intervertebral discs, together with the fibrous ring, in addition to depreciation, perform a stabilizing function: in this section the discs are smaller than in the cervical and lumbar regions, which minimizes mobility between vertebral bodies.
+The intervertebral discs, together with the fibrous ring, in addition to cushioning, perform a stabilizing function: in this section, the discs are smaller than in the cervical and lumbar sections, which minimizes mobility between the vertebral bodies.

 The condition of the ligamentous apparatus determines the stability of the thoracic spine.

-A number of authors (Heldsworth, Denis, Jcham, Taylor, and others) substantiated the theory of three-support stability.
+A number of authors (Heldsworth, Denis, Jcham, Taylor, etc.) have substantiated the theory of three-point stability.

-The key role is played by the posterior complex: its integrity is an indispensable condition for stability, and damage to the posterior and middle supporting structures is manifested by clinical instability.
+The key role is given to the posterior complex: its integrity is an essential condition for stability, and damage to the posterior and middle supporting structures is manifested by clinical instability.

-An important stabilizing element are articular bags, and the anatomy of the joints also ensures the integrity of the structures.
+An important stabilizing element is the joint capsule, and the anatomy of the joints also ensures the integrity of the structures.

-The joints are oriented in the frontal plane, which limits flexion-extension and lateral tilts; therefore, in the thoracic region, subluxations and dislocations of the joints are extremely rare.
+The joints are oriented in the frontal plane, which limits flexion-extension and lateral bending; therefore, subluxations and dislocations of joints are extremely rare in the thoracic region.

 ATTENTION!
 The most unstable area is the Th10-L1 zone due to the relatively stable thoracic and more mobile lumbar regions.